EleBern/CA1-Cutsuridis-NetPyNE/README.md

 Original model and publication: https://modeldb.yale.edu/234233

 This is a functional model of the CA1 that studies the storage and retrieval of spatiotemporal patterns.
+In this branch I am removing an increasing number of active CA3 inputs from an increasing number of CA1 cells to test how this affects the network's performance.
+For more details on the network see the main branch.
+I remove selectively AMPA, NMDA and both types of connections.

 ## Setup

 Requires NEURON with Python.
-The following commands are for Linux users.

-1. Install NEURON
-`pip install neuron`

-2. Install NetPyNE
-`pip install netpyne`

-3. Install other required Python packages (numpy, matplotlib) `pip install numpy matplotlib`
+Requires MPI to run batch simulations

 ## Execution

 1. Type `nrnivmodl mod` to compile the `.mod` files.
 This should create a directory called either i686 or x86_64, depending on your computer's architecture.

-2. To run type: `python init.py`
+2. To run a single simulation type: `python init.py`

+3. To run a batch simulation type: `mpiexec -np 64 nrniv -python -mpi batch.py` where 64 is the number of cores used.

 ## Overview of file structure:

+* /batch.py: Runs the batch simulations

 * /init.py: Main executable; calls functions from other modules.
 Sets what parameter file to use.